HumanOmni-Speaker: Identifying Who said What and When: HumanOmni-Speaker Benchmark

 \subsection{Diagnostic Evaluation and Construction Details}

-To systematically analyze performance bottlenecks in the holistic VR-SDR task, we designed a progressive diagnostic chain of four atomic subtasks---ranging from basic acoustic competence to full cross-modal identity binding.
+To systematically analyze performance bottlenecks in the holistic VR-SDR task, we designed a progressive diagnostic chain of four atomic subtasks—ranging from basic acoustic competence to full cross-modal identity binding.
 To construct this benchmark, we implemented a rigorous annotation pipeline.
 After filtering source datasets~\cite{AVSpeech,VoxMM,Librispeech,Vox2,Columbia_dataset}, we utilized Qwen-VL~\cite{Qwen3VL} to generate foundational appearance descriptions and QA pairs.
-A team of 10 professional annotators and three TEM-8 certified inspectors then performed meticulous calibration to guarantee high-fidelity annotations.
+A team of 10 English-proficient annotators (TEM-8 certified or equivalent) and three senior inspectors then performed meticulous calibration to guarantee high-fidelity annotations (Fleiss' $\kappa = 0.82$ on ${\sim}$1.5K samples; 18\% disagreements resolved by inspector adjudication).
+For the Easy/Hard partitioning, a sample is labeled \textit{Easy} if it exhibits any salient visual shortcut (close-up, visible microphone, single-person composition, or centrally lit speaker), and \textit{Hard} otherwise.
 The resulting tasks are structured as follows:

 \begin{itemize} \item \textbf{Speech Recognition (SR):} Underpins the \enquote{What} dimension by evaluating basic acoustic content transcription.
 Evaluated using LibriSpeech-Test-Clean~\cite{Librispeech}. \item \textbf{Speaker Verification (SV):} Probes acoustic identity discrimination (the \enquote{Who} dimension) without visual cues.
 Built from the VoxCeleb2~\cite{Vox2} test set, it comprises 486 binary QA pairs (1:1 positive-negative ratio). \item \textbf{Speaker Localization (SL):} Evaluates audio-visual spatial perception by requiring end-to-end localization of the active speaker.
 Extracted from Columbia-ASD~\cite{Columbia_dataset} (500 multi-person clips), it forces models to directly output face coordinates from raw video, bypassing traditional cascaded \enquote{detection--cropping--classification} pipelines. \item \textbf{Speaker Identification (SI):} The atomic task closest to VR-SDR.
 It tests cross-modal identity binding by requiring the model to match a natural language visual description to the active speaker under visual interference.
 Sourced from AVSpeech~\cite{AVSpeech} using 4-option multiple-choice questions. \item \textbf{VR-SDR (Holistic):} The ultimate stress test.
 Sourced from VoxMM~\cite{VoxMM}, it comprises $\sim$464 multi-person conversation segments, with descriptions iteratively refined via human-LLM collaboration to ensure unique identity binding. \end{itemize}